 - One victim that was taken advantage of on at least 2 separate occasions

 Harsher penalties are imposed with an aggravated white collar crime conviction, including additional prison time and high restitution fines.
 The court also reserves the right to seize any property the defendant owned to ensure that the fines and restitutions are paid.

 The police usually make a prompt arrest when a victim or witness reports a violent crime.
 By contrast, law enforcement agencies often spend weeks, months, or years investigating the commission of a white collar crime.

 A variety of federal and state law enforcement agencies may be involved in the investigation, including the FBI, the CBI, the SEC, tax authorities, postal authorities, and local police departments.
 Investigative techniques include conducting witness interviews, issuing subpoenas for banking and financial records, and compelling testimony before a grand jury.

 If you are under investigation for a financial crime, anything you say or do might be used as evidence against you.
 Innocent people, believing they have nothing to hide, too frequently make the costly mistake of speaking to investigators.
 Law enforcement agents ask confusing questions that are designed to provoke incriminating statements.
 Your words may be twisted or misunderstood.
-You should never agree to be interviewed without having a criminal defense lawyer by your side.
+You should never agree to be interviewed without having an Orange County white collar crimes lawyer by your side.

 If you receive a subpoena to produce records or to testify before a grand jury, you should seek legal advice immediately.
 Grounds may exist to resist the subpoena.
 You may be entitled to exercise your right not to testify or to receive a form of immunity if your testimony is compelled.
-Our Newport Beach lawyers will ensure that you understand your rights and will advise you how to respond in a way that minimizes your risk if you are the target of a white collar criminal investigation.
+Our Orange County white collar crime lawyers will ensure that you understand your rights and will advise you how to respond in a way that minimizes your risk if you are the target of a white collar criminal investigation.